jarecoo/practice/notes.md

 * An Internal Locus of Control is Optimal (meaning you control your thoughts, attitudes, and outlook only, e.g. You control your own thoughts and feelings and nothing else; love and compassion for yourself; intrinsic motivation; outlook and perception; etc)
     * State of mind dictates happiness, not circumstances
     * Intrinsic motivation is the best motivation (e.g. doing it for you according to your purpose in life)
     * Happiness is in your control, and comes first.
     * You bring meaning to circumstances and occurrences
     * Circumstances won’t make you happy.
 You breed happiness within yourself, regardless of circumstance.
     * Presence in the moment is vital to happiness and enjoyment
     * Tranquility of mind is preferable to a turbulent mind
     * Seeing the good in life, and being grateful helps avoid the scourge of stress
 * A Slow, Simple, Focused Life is Preferable to a Fast, Complex, Scattered One
 * Meaning and Purpose in life are individually created
-* Experience and Memories Have Greater Value than Possessions and Material Goods
+* Experience and Memories Have Far Greater Value than Possessions and Material Goods
-* Any direction in life, purposefully chosen, is better than a default direction
+* Any Direction in Life, Purposefully Chosen, is Better than a Default Direction
 * Purposeful, Mindful Engagement in the Present Moment leads to Satisfaction (Mindfulness, Hard Work, Proactivity, etc)
 * A Balanced Life is a Healthy Life
 * Humans Rely Heavily on Each Other